microsoftarchive/BatchAI/recipes/Batch-Scoring/Distributed-Batch-Scoring-in-Tensorflow-with-GPU/Readme.md

 ## Introduction

-This example demonstrate how to run standard TensorFlow sample (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/dist_test/python/mnist_replica.py) on Azure Batch AI cluster of 2 nodes.
+This example demonstrate how to run distributed batch scoring job in TensorFlow on Azure Batch AI cluster of 2 nodes.
+[Inception-V3](https://arxiv.org/abs/1512.00567) model and unlabeled images from [ImageNet](http://image-net.org/) dataset will be used.

 ## Details